lagom/lagom.github.io/src/blog/lagom-1-5-0-M3.md

     The Lagom team has released Lagom 1.5.0-M3
 ---

-We are happy to announce the availability of Lagom 1.5.0-M3 (we skipped Lagom 1.5.0-M1 due to an issue with the release process).
+We are happy to announce the availability of Lagom 1.5.0-M3.
 This new milestone towards the releasing of Lagom 1.5.0 introduces important improvements to support gRPC in Lagom.
 This release includes Play 2.7.0-M3 and Akka 2.5.16.

 Note that this should not be used in production, that Lightbend Orchestration (sbt-reactive-app) does not yet support Lagom 1.5.0-M3, and that ConductR will not be supported for Lagom 1.5.0.
 Also note that this is an unsupported, pre-release milestone and we don't guarantee API stability or binary compatibility between milestones.